 What arrangements are made to support students with SEN in taking part in extra-curricular activities and school trips outside of the classroom?

-All pupils are encouraged to attend extra-curricular activities/clubs and all pupils are involved in residential trips and educational visits.
+All students are encouraged to attend extra-curricular activities/clubs and all students are involved in residential trips and educational visits.